 Which objects appear in chapters?

-Objects will appear in every chapter that they is assigned to.
+Objects will appear in every chapter that they are assigned to.
 Objects that are not assigned to any chapter may appear in all or none of the chapters as specified by this setting in the campaign preferences.

 When switched off (the default behaviour), any object that isn’t assigned to any chapter will show in every chapter.
 This is useful for player characters, for example, as they are constant throughout the campaign.
 It is also helpful when the same locations are used throughout the campaign or for NPCs or quests that are not tied to one specific part of the story.